Les Demoiselles d'Avignon

 An international artistic movement in art, architecture, literature, and performance that flourished between 1905 and 1920, especially in Germany and Austria, that favored the expression of subjective emotions and experience over depictions of objective reality.
 Conventions of Expressionist style include distortion, exaggeration, fantasy, and vivid, jarring, violent, or dynamic application of color.

-A person who draws plans or designs, often of structures to be built.
+A person who draws plans or designs, often of structures to be built; a person who draws skillfully, especially an artist.

 An artistic movement begun in 1907, when artists Pablo Picasso and Georges Braque together developed a visual language whose geometric planes and compressed space challenged the conventions of representation in painting.
 Traditional subjects—nudes, landscapes, and still lifes—were reinvented as increasingly fragmented compositions.
 Its influence extended to an international network of artists working in Paris in those years and beyond.